BalakayBishop/God_Games/God Games.md

 		- Personal choice?
 	- What other background information is pertinent to the characters motivations
 	- When finished: email character background to gliberatore6@gmail.com
+- Character
+	- Kaelith Duskmantle, a Light Domain Cleric that draws his power from the God of Fire [[Zaros]]
+		- Background:
+			- Acolyte
+			- Feature: Shelter of the Faithful
+			- As an acolyte, you command the respect of those who share your faith, and you can perform the religious ceremonies of your deity.
+You and your adventuring companions can expect to receive free healing and care at a temple, shrine, or other established presence of your faith, though you must provide any material components needed for spells.
+Those who share your religion will support you (but only you) at a modest lifestyle.
+			- You might also have ties to a specific temple dedicated to your chosen deity or pantheon, and you have a residence there.
+This could be the temple where you used to serve, if you remain on good terms with it, or a temple where you have found a new home.
+While near your temple, you can call upon the priests for assistance, provided the assistance you ask for is not hazardous and you remain in good standing with your temple.
+	- Backstory:
+		- My parents abandoned me at a young age.
+They left me at a monastery dedicated to Zaros, the god of fire, within the city limits of Yhagos.
+Growing up in the monastery, I was taught to worship fire.
+After reading an ancient text deep within the forbidden section of the monastery's library, I learned secrets of Zaros'.
+After being bestowed this knowledge, which I believe was granted through divine intervention, the monk leaders became skeptical and fearful of my knowledge and abilities, and as a result, I was cast out of the monastery and branded a heretic.
+I am seeking to prove myself to Zaros in the Tournament of Divinity within Yhagos to win his favor.
+After I win Zaros' favor, I plan to return to the monastery and seek revenge against the monks who banished me from the monastery and branded me a heretic.
+	- Characteristics
+		- Alignment: Chaotic Evil
+		- Gender: Male
+		- Eyes: Orange
+		- Size: Medium
+		- Height: 6' 4"
+		- Faith: Zaros
+		- Hair: Black w/ red streaks
+		- Skin: red
+		- Age: 18
+		- Weight: 200 lbs.
+	- Personality Traits
+		- I idolize a particular hero of my faith, and constantly refer to that person’s deeds and example.
+I see omens in every event and action.
+The gods try to speak to us, we just need to listen.
+		- I am tolerant (or intolerant) of other faiths and respect (or condemn) the worship of other gods.
+	- Ideals
+		- Power.
+I hope to one day rise to the top of my faith’s religious hierarchy.
+(Lawful)
+	- Bonds
+		- I will someday get revenge on the corrupt temple hierarchy who branded me a heretic.
+	- Flaws
+		- I am inflexible in my thinking.